Author your identity.

 Online Therapy: Online sessions are a great alternative to face to face sessions for those who have difficulty getting to the office, or for those who simply want to be able to get a therapy session from the comfort and privacy of your own home.
 Transitions Therapy LLC offers online sessions via a secure, confidential online service, doxy.me.
 This service is exceptionally easy to use, and requires no downloads.
 As many health insurances are not yet covering this type of service at this time, sessions are offered for the self-pay rate of $100 per session.

-Sure it’s 2017, but we still live in a culture of tremendous pressure to conform; to present with a gender that’s expected of us based on our biological sex.
+Even in these times, people experience a tremendous pressure to conform to what society expects of us based on our biological sex.
 Sadly, for most, it’s just still not safe to fully explore any gender expression or identity that’s different from what society tells you to be.
 This is why I have a particular passion for helping people find a safe space to explore gender identity, expression, and how these things impact situations at home, work, school, and relationships.

 Some common questions and issues that come up in treatment may include: